Analytical solution of the Schr\"{o}dinger equation with $1/r^3$ and attractive $1/r^2$ potentials: Universal three-body parameter of mixed-dimensional Efimov states: Analytical solution with and potentials and Efimov physics with dipole interaction in mixed dimension

 where $C_\mathrm{dd}$ denotes the dipole-dipole coupling constant and $\theta_{\mathrm{rd}}$ is the angle between $\bm{r}$ and $\bm{d}$. $V_\mathrm{BO}(r)$ is the Born-Oppenheimer potential originating from the exchange of the light particle, which is analytically obtained as~\cite{FONSECA1979273}

 where $W$ and $\Theta$ are the Lambert W function and the Heaviside step function, respectively.

 When the transverse trapping frequency is large, the heavy particles can be considered to remain in the transverse ground state.
-For such a tight cigar-shaped trap, integrating $V_\mathrm{dd}(\bm{r})$ over the transverse directions ($y$ and $z$) with the transversal ground-state wave function yields a one-dimensional Schr\"{o}dinger equation ($\psi(r)=r \phi(r)$)
+For such a tight cigar-shaped trap, the wave function is approximated as $\Psi(\bm{r})=\psi(x)\varphi_0(y,z)$ where $\psi(x)$ is the wave function along the axial direction $x$, and $\varphi_0$ is the ground-state wave function of the transverse harmonic potential.
+Integrating $V_\mathrm{dd}(\bm{r})$ over the transverse directions ($y$ and $z$) and denoting $x$ as $r$, we obtain a one-dimensional Schr\"{o}dinger equation

 with an effective quasi-one-dimensional dipole-dipole interaction~\cite{PhysRevLett.99.140406, PhysRevA.81.063616}

 with

 Here, $l = \sqrt{\hbar / M\omega}$ is the harmonic oscillator length of the transverse confinement, and $\theta = \theta_{\mathrm{rd}}$ is the angle between the axial direction and $\bm{d}$.